branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20131004.md

     3. Syntactic mark-up begun.
   3. Zàn texts: not yet started.

+### Review of technical matter

+  1. Substrings.
+Program `substrings.py` works with diverse edge cases.
+Code cleaned up and test suite finished; not yet timed and not yet posted.

 ### Other coding

   1. Issue #13 of Blaggregator code fixed. (https://github.com/sursh/blaggregator/issues/13) Problem (HTML entities appearing where original blog titles have Unicode) seems to have been on the deployment system, not the feed parsing module.